Shopify/hydrogen-v1/docs/components/money.md

+---
+url: /api/hydrogen/components/primitive/money
+title: Money
+description: The Money component renders a string of the Storefront API's MoneyV2 object according to the locale in the Shopify config file.
+---

 The `Money` component renders a string of the Storefront API's [MoneyV2 object](/api/storefront/reference/common-objects/moneyv2) according to the `defaultLocale` in the `shopify.config.js` file.
 If `children` is a function, then it will